KatiyarManish/Insurance-Strapi-React/README.md

 - used fetch to register a user and get back it's JWT..Strapi returns JWT

 - create redux store and store login status and token
-- redirect to dashbaord using useHistory hook
+- redirect to dashbaord using useNavigate hook
 - handle login and logout functionality via state
+- after regsiter. state is persisted so after page refresh, user will be logged in

+\*\*
+login functionality
+user can't move to other login and logout route if logged in gmail auth build user already exist error - register invalid credentails - login

+\*\*